-Subordinated Bonds may be subject to loss absorption on any application of the general bail-in tool or at the point of non-viability of the Issuer
+Subordinated Debt Securities may be subject to loss absorption on any application of the general bail-in tool or at the point of non-viability of the Issuer

-In addition to the application of the general bail-in tool to Subordinated Bonds (see "The Council of the European Union has adopted the BRRD which provides for a range of actions to be taken in relation to credit institutions, investment firms, certain financial institutions and certain holding companies of those entities (each a relevant entity) considered to be at risk of failing.
-The implementation of the BRRD in Iceland and its impact on the Issuer is currently unclear but the taking of any action under the BRRD following its implementation could materially affect the value of any Debt Securities"), the BRRD and the terms of the Subordinated Bonds contemplate that Subordinated Bonds may be subject to non-viability loss absorption.
-As a result, resolution authorities may require the permanent write-down of capital instruments such as Subordinated Bonds (which write-down may be in full) or the conversion of them into equity capital at the point of non-viability and before any other resolution action is taken.
-Prior to the implementation of the BRRD in Iceland, such non-viability loss absorption is provided for in Condition 8 (Point of Non-Viability Loss Absorption) of the Debt Securities.
+In addition to the application of the general bail-in tool to Subordinated Debt Securities (see "The implementation of the BRRD in Iceland provides for a range of actions to be taken in relation to the relevant entity considered to be at risk of failing.
+The taking of any action under the BRRD as implemented in Iceland could materially affect the value of any Debt Securities"), the BRRD contemplates that Subordinated Debt Securities that qualify as Tier 2 Capital may be subject to non-viability loss absorption.
+As a result, resolution authorities may require the permanent write-down of capital instruments such as Subordinated Debt Securities (which write-down may be in full) or the conversion of them into equity capital at the point of non-viability and before any other resolution action is taken.